To better understand the terms and conditions of your Eva-Last deck warranty, click here.

 Before you install your PermaTimber project it is highly recommended that you read through the installation guide and warranty as failure to follow such guidelines may end in voiding your warranty.

-See the attached link and PDF for the PermaTimber website and information on warranty and feedback of the products.
+Click here or see the link below for the PermaTimber website and information on warranty and feedback of the products.

 With PermaTimber decking, installation cannot be easier.
 With correct installation, your deck will ensure you years of enjoyment with little to low maintenance.
 At Timberlast WA, we supply you with all the materials you need, including timber and cement needed for your subframe in a DIY package.
 We also have available fitters who can install your project for you.

-Visit this link for tutorials and information on how to Install your PermaTimber Deck correctly: https://www.permatimber.com.au/get-started/installation/
+Visit this link for tutorials and information on how to Install your PermaTimber Deck correctly: Information on Installation Guide

 Because you chose a composite decking for you project it means that you don't have the hassles of ongoing maintenance or require any staining, painting or oiling.
 If you deck does get dirty it will require a light clean to remove dirt and debris.
 Using unauthorised chemicals or cleaners may void your warranty.
 For tips on basic cleaning, stains and damage see the below PDF for the PermaTimber approved Guide for care and maintenance: